yuliyanlyubenov/Linuwu-Sense-ptx17-71/README.md

 # Unofficial Linux Kernel Module for Acer Gaming RGB Keyboard Backlight and Turbo Mode (Acer Predator , Nitro) (This repo is PTX17-71 port and backported for linux kernel 6.5.
 (Forked from the 0x7375646F repo))

 Note for Acer Predator Triton 17 X (PTX17-71) only fan control is tested so far.
-This is very experimental early stage of implementation of the 3 fan controls for cpu, gpu1 and gpu2.
+This is very experimental early stage of implementation of the 3 fan controls for cpu, gpu fan1 and gpu fan2.

 The code base is still in its early stages, as I’ve just started working on developing this kernel module.
 It's a bit messy at the moment, but I’m hopeful that, with your help, we can collaborate to improve its structure and make it more organized over time.

-Inspired by [acer-predator-turbo](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module), which has a similar goal, this project was born out of my own challenges.
-I faced issues detecting the Turbo key and ended up using [acer_wmi](https://github.com/torvalds/linux/blob/master/drivers/platform/x86/acer-wmi.c), but it lacked key features like RGB , custom fan support, battery limiter, and more.
-As a result, I decided to implement these missing features in my own project.
+Forked from [0x7375646F's Linuwu-Sense](https://github.com/0x7375646F/Linuwu-Sense), with aim to support for Acer Predator Triton 17 X unique features like 3 fan controls and per key RGB keyboard controls.
+Also my goal is to make this code compatible as much as possible with other acer laptops and in general with the original acer-wmi module so at some point I can even make official pull requests.

 ## 🚀 Installation
 To begin, identify your current kernel version: